 - Surviving parents of a deceased child.

 Depending on the circumstances, the personal representative may collect an award if the deceased is an adult who died with no spouse or dependents.
 But damages are limited to expenses incurred as a result of the deceased person’s final injury and death.
-Any financial compensation would be used to pay funeral expenses, hospital and medical bills, legal fees, etc.
+Any financial compensation covers funeral expenses, hospital, and medical bills, legal fees, etc.